-Hi, my name is Holly and I am a 28 year old graduate and full time professional with a passion for literature, language and learning.
+Hi, my name is Holly and I am a 28 year old graduate and full time professional with a passion for literature and language.
 My undergraduate degree, combined with my consistently high grades in English Language and Literature at GCSE and A Level, have provided me with a strong understanding both of the subject and the standards and requirements for passing the exams.
 I am also able to teach and offer advice on creative writing, as required.

 I am dependable, patient and have a keen eye for detail.
 I believe that everyone learns and understands differently and therefore each student should be approached as an individual; I think that a love of learning comes from the student understanding what makes them 'tick'.

-I have tutored four students in GCSE English Literature to date, specifically focusing on the development of their writing skills, plus overall spelling and grammar.
-Two of those students exceeded their predicted grades by one or two levels in their exams in July 2016.
+I have tutored numerous students in GCSE English Literature to date, via this website, specifically focusing on the development of their comprehension and writing skills, plus overall spelling and grammar.

 As a tutor, I initially like to have a meeting with the student and the parent/s or guardian/s to discuss expectations, deadlines and aims.
 This is also a good chance to agree when and how regularly the tutoring would take place.
 Further to this meeting, I'm better able to draft a schedule of tasks and mini-assignments for the student to undertake during the tutoring period.
 I am a competent IT user and, resources permitting, I would be more than willing to incorporate this into the tutoring.